frappe/frappe-ui/src/components/Tabs.story.md

 3. You can add more attributes which can be used for custom rendering in the tab header or content.

-### Options

-Currently, it has only one option `indicatorLeft` which is used to set the left position of the indicator in case of custom rendering.
-It is optional and default value is `20`.

 ## v-model

 It is used to set the active tab or change the active tab.
 It is required.